 Stellar Photo Recovery can get back lost and deleted pictures from SD and SDHC cards as well as many other types of digital storage devices.
-The tool supports data recovery on a wide array of platforms including action and drone cameras.
+The tool supports data recovery on a wide array of platforms including action and drone cameras (such as a GoPro).
 It provides users with a simple and user-friendly interface to facilitate the recovery process.
 You can use the tool to recover data from encrypted drives.

 Advanced users can add new file headers manually to extend the functionality of the application.
 The premium edition of the software can repair corrupt image and video files.
 A nice feature of the tool is its ability to work with very large storage devices exceeding 6 TB in size.

 - Manual adding of new file headers for extended capabilities

 - Create a sector-by-sector image to protect damaged devices

 - Three scan preview options to quickly find the files you want to restore